Multi-genre published author Rosie Chapel introduces Once Upon an Earl:

 This steamy historical romance will provide several hours of enjoyable reading.

 I have not once been disappointed with any of Rosie’s writing and this is no exception.
 I give Once Upon an Earl a score of 4.7 of 5 stars!
-The score would have been higher except for the handful of spelling errors I found.

 You can follow Rosie: